24 Best Bug Tracking Tools in 2026

 Example annotations in Marker.io

-Marker.io is both a bug tracking and reporting tool, allowing you to file reports directly from your website.
+Marker.io is both bug tracking software and a reporting tool, allowing you to file reports directly from your website.

 This means that even for less technically-savvy people, it’s easy to report a bug: